Large deviations for irreducible random walks on relatively hyperbolic groups: Introduction and main result

 For Gromov-hyperbolic groups, that is, when the collection of peripheral subgroups reduces to the identity subgroup, the two Cayley graphs coincide.
-In this case, our approach provides a streamlined argument for the large deviation principle, in comparison to the proof of \cite[Thm.~1.2]{Boulanger-Mathieu-Sert-Sisto}; on the other hand, the latter yields finer information on the rate function, notably uniqueness of the zero, and applies to more general random walks on hyperbolic metric spaces. \end{rmk}
+In this case, our approach provides a streamlined argument for the large deviation principle, in comparison to the proof of~\cite[Thm.~1.2]{Boulanger-Mathieu-Sert-Sisto}; on the other hand, the latter yields finer information on the rate function, notably uniqueness of the zero. \end{enumerate} \end{rmk}